-According to literature, it is hard to define the origin of the common “chorus girl” dancer.
-Some trace the chorus girl back to the Ballet Russes, or to the cancan dancers of the 1800s.
-Some even suggest the origins go back as far as the Baroque era to ladies who acted as backup actors/dancers on stage during the great opera performances of the time.
+It is hard to define the origin of the historic “chorus girl” dancer.
+Some trace the them back to the Ballet Russes, or to the Cancan dancers of the 1800s.
+Others have even suggested the origins go back as far as the Baroque era to ladies who acted as backup actors/dancers on stage during the great opera performances of the time.

 You can also see how Sister Kate performs these types of routines by watching some of our videos!